-The Havanese is a small and sturdy dog with a playful, affectionate personality.
-These smart little dogs are overall good-natured and make great family dogs.
-They are highly trainable and can learn tricks and perform in agility and obedience competitions.
-This clever dog will also make up its own games and train you to play them with him.
-The Havanese may also be used as a visiting therapy dog, especially if the dog has been well-socialized to not be timid with strangers.
+The Havanese is a small toy dog breed from Cuba with a rounded face, floppy ears, and either curly or straight long hair.
+Havanese dogs have playful, affectionate personalities.
+Their good-natured temperament and intelligence make them great family dogs.
+The breed dates back to the 1500s and is a popular choice for learning tricks, performing in dog sports, and showing in competitions.
+The clever Havanese is also known to make up its own games and train its owners to play them.
+They may also be used as visiting therapy dogs, especially those that are well-socialized to not be timid with strangers.

 Characteristics of the Havanese

 If you want a small dog with a relatively easygoing temperament, the Havanese might be right for you.
 These dogs tend to be great with children and other pets.
 The friendly and gentle personality of the Havanese makes them suitable for many types of homes, including apartments.
 They're also a great choice for travel and RV living as they are small and do not bark much.

 It's best to adopt this breed if you have plenty of time to spend with your dog.
 A Havanese will not do well if left alone for long periods of time.
 These dogs crave companionship, and they're known to develop separation anxiety or destructive habits when lonely and bored.

 |Amount of Shedding||Low|